Version 3.2

 THE RULES

-Now don’t be afraid if what follows looks complicated: it’s really not.
-After a couple of turns rolling dice for the bots, you’ll know everything you need to know.
+don’t be afraid if what follows looks complicated: it’s really not.
+After a couple

 BASIC BOT WORKINGS

-• All normal rules apply, unless contradicted by a bot rule.
+- All normal rules apply, unless contradicted by a bot rule.

-• Bots ignore skills and don’t have a player board, and never use any kind of tokens, or damage cubes.
+- Bots ignore skills and don’t have a player board, and never use any kind of tokens, or damage cubes.

-• On its turn, a bot rolls all three dice.
+- On its turn, a bot rolls all three dice.
 Its total move is determined by adding the values of the two movement dice, with a potential +3 from the bonus die—and perhaps even damage for its opponents!

 BOT MOVEMENT & DAMAGE

-• If one die shows a black face, the bot move is considered a black move.
+- If one die shows a black face, the bot move is considered a black move.

-• If the bot moves through a corner, it will use the regular (pale) spaces.
+- If the bot moves through a corner, it will use the regular (pale) spaces.

-• If one die shows a red face, the bot move is considered a red move.
+- If one die shows a red face, the bot move is considered a red move.

-• The first time this happens in a turn, each human player takes one damage cube.
+- The first time this happens in a turn, each human player takes one damage cube.
 (I suggest you place the cube below the attack boxes on your player board to remember the damage came from a bot.)
 The second time this happens in a turn, each human player takes two damage cubes.
 Bot damage moves to the damage box at the end of the turn just like normal damage, and human players cannot suffer more than three damage cubes during a turn, no matter the source of the damage.

-• If a human executes a red move that involves three or four red cards, lay all bots that are still standing on their sides.
+NOTE: This is not the “most advanced bot” regardless of human players—the bot really must be in first place. - If a human executes a red move that involves three or four red cards, lay all bots that are still standing on their sides.
 (It doesn’t matter if it’s a 1-damage or a 2-damage: the bots are either damaged or not damaged.)

-• A bot move can be both black and red (they’re not humans!), or neither.
+- A bot move can be both black and red (they’re not humans!), or neither.

 +3 MOVE BONUS

-• A bot can only use a +3 move bonus if it’s not stepping onto any corner space during a BLACK move.
+- A bot can only use a +3 move bonus if it’s not stepping onto any corner space during a BLACK move.
 If the bot is stepping onto a corner space during a black move, or if the +3 move bonus would make it step on a corner space, then it can’t use the bonus (at all—this is NOT like the whip that takes you up to the next chariot but no further).

-• A “corner space” is any regular space that’s touching one of the outer (dark) spaces throughout the corner.
+- A “corner space” is any regular space that’s touching one of the outer (dark) spaces throughout the corner.

-• If a bot going through a corner is not executing a black move, it’s allowed to use the move bonus if it rolled it.
+- If a bot going through a corner is not executing a black move, it’s allowed to use the move bonus if it rolled it.

-• A bot in first place (leading the race) NEVER gets the move bonus.
-Don’t even bother rolling the bonus die for that bastard.
+- A bot in first place (leading the race) NEVER gets the move bonus.
+Don’t even

-NOTE: This is not the “most advanced bot” regardless of human players—the bot really must be in first place.
+NOTE: This is not the “most advanced bot” regardless of human players—the bot really must be in first place. - A bot in last place ALWAYS gets the move bonus.

-• During the first turn, the move bonus die is rolled by all bots.
+NOTE: This is not the “least advanced bot” regardless of human players—the bot really must be in last place. - During the first turn, the move bonus die is rolled by all bots.
 (Yes, even if the bot goes first.)

 DESIGN NOTES